 - Magnetic window screens – there is a company in New Zealand called MagicSeal that one reader recommended, or you can try to DIY

-You might also think about designating an outdoor area for your Ragdoll kitties to let them out occasionally so that they will be less tempted by the call of the outdoors, but this involves a separate set of considerations (i.e. beware of fleas).
+Designated Outdoor Area: You may also want to consider designing an outdoor area for your Ragdoll kitties.
+For example, letting them out occasionally so they will be less tempted by the call of the outdoors.
+But this involves a separate set of considerations (i.e., beware of fleas).

-After this post published, one of our readers, Lynn, was kind enough to share what she does: “I put 15 inches high extension window screens on all my windows.
+A Reader’s Suggestion: After this post was published, one of our readers, Lynn, was kind enough to share what she does: “I put 15 inches high extension window screens on all my windows.
 They were used years ago before screens came with windows.
 They slide to make them wide enough to fit the window.
-The wooden frame fits in the grove just after where the window slides down.
+The wooden frame fits in the grove just after the window slides down.
 They come in different sizes. “